 Information about Eleanor was found after a Google search on the RootsChat discussion board and pieced together from the threads.
 However her death notice has not been found in any Sydney newspapers.
 She was buried in the South Head Cemetery, Church of England section, on 25 November 1914 (it is believed there is no headstone according to archivists who have documented all the headstones in this cemetery).
 An enquiry into her death was held on 2 December 1914, and there is mention on one website of her enquiry file, which has not yet been obtained (New South Wales, Australia, Registers of Coroners' Inquests, 1796-1942).
 Investigations continue as it is interesting that Eleanor is not mentioned in any of Selwyn's articles or notices.
-She is recorded in the 1901 Census as "Eleanor Rose Edge, wife, 28, living on own means, b.
-Lee Kent", but as mentioned above, was only publicly mentioned in 1904.
 Why she ended up in Australia 4 years before her death is puzzling.
 Maybe she was visiting her husband's family at the time.
-View Eleanor's Death Certificate 1914/018730 - original (pdf) and transcript (word).
+View Eleanor's Death Certificate 1914/018730 - original (pdf) and transcript (Word).

 Selwyn died on 12 February 1940 at Princess Alice Hospital in Eastbourne, Sussex, England, and in his obituary it mentions that "he was married and had two daughters".
 His address at the time was Dentdale Corrie-road, Beacon-hill, Hindhead, Surrey.
 It lists his effects as being worth £398.17s.7d.
 Another record shows that Selwyn Francis Edge, at age 33, was the managing director of an automobile company, born NSW.
 He is buried at Tilford near Farnham, along with his second wife (ashes) and cousin Arthur Cecil Edge, who died at "Uplands" in Tilford, which was where Selwyn was also living.

 Selwyn's death and obituary was published in several editions of Australian newspapers.
 Even though he spent all his life in England, he was considered an Australian icon of motoring.

 Canberra Times, Wednesday 14 February 1940: MOTOR PIONEER, Death of S. F. Edge.
 LONDON.
 The death was announced of Selwyn Francis Edge, who was born in Sydney in 1868.
 He held many motor car records and was interested in farming pursuits and was the controller of the Agricultural Machinery Department of the Ministry of Munitions during the Great War.